horker/psnotebook/README.md

 ## Installation

-This module is published in the [PowreShell Gallery](https://www.powershellgallery.com/packages/psnotebook).
+This module is published in the [PowerShell Gallery](https://www.powershellgallery.com/packages/psnotebook).

 ```PowerShell
 Install-Module psnotebook